 - allocates identified ACMs a risk rating, based on ACM condition, friability, disturbance potential, building use and public access

-The consolidated register provides government with a centralised and comprehensive database to inform the plan for a large scale asbestos removal program.
+The consolidated register provides government with a centralised and comprehensive database to inform the plan for a large-scale asbestos removal program.

-Asbestos risk assessment model
+Risk assessment model

 - identified ACMs are assessed for friability, condition and disturbance potential

 - buildings are assessed based on use, public access, nature and frequency of access and the building type.

 The evidence-based risk model will provide a robust approach to the phasing of government-wide risk-based asbestos removal.

 Schedule for prioritised asbestos removal

 The Victorian Government Schedule for prioritised asbestos removal will establish a coordinated, whole-of-government plan for the ongoing removal of asbestos from its buildings.

 This work will enhance the safety of the Victorian community by working towards the eradication of asbestos from government buildings to reduce the risk of asbestos-related diseases.